s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 A lot more information may be found over at the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html).

-Here are a few example lines of the `nextflow.config` file in our nextflow scripts folder:
+Here are a few example lines of the `nextflow.config` file used for all Babraham Nextflow workflows (3. above):

 ```
 process {